Universal-Connect-Project/ucw-app/PREFERENCES.md

 ```
 _The total for all providers need to add up to 100_

-`institutionProviderVolumeMap` (`{ [key: string]: { [key:string]: number } }`) - This is an object of institutions, with a related object of providers.
+`institutionProviderVolumeMap` (`{ [key: string]: { [key:string]: number } }`) - An object of institutions, with a related object of providers.
 The number associated with each provider represents a percent of volume.
 The combined volume for each individual institution must equal 100.

 ```
 "institutionProviderVolumeMap": {